 The Council of Peoples Organization’s (COPO) mission is to assist low income immigrant families, particularly South Asians and Muslims, to reach their full potential as residents of New York City.
 COPO empowers marginalized communities to advocate for their rights and understand their responsibilities as Americans.

-Desis Rising Up and Moving is a multigenerational, membership led organization of low-wage South Asian immigrant workers and youth in New York City.
+DRUM – South Asian Organizing Center is a multigenerational, membership led organization of low-wage South Asian immigrant workers and youth in New York City.

 - Indo-Caribbean Alliance